 I invite you to stroll on its fairytale area on foot or by bike and to enjoy this incomparable beauty which is suitable for daydream and Christmas time 🙂

-Saint Emilion Walk
+Saint Emilion Village Walk

-The majority of the shops, cafes, museums open after 10.00am.
+The majority of the shops, cafe, museums open after 10.00am.
 Regarding restaurants…it depends – some of them open from 12.00-2.00 and 7.00-10.00pm.
 During Mondays, a lot of them are closed, as you may understand we visited the village during Monday.
 It happens we just forgot that it was Monday!
 But this did not obstruct us to have an amazing day! 🙂

 The visit will take you from catacombs to the chapel of the church, to reach the majestic bell tower of 68 meters, to enjoy one of the panoramic views of Saint Emilion.
 The construction of the church dates from the end of the 11th century and from the beginning of the 12th century.
 Before that, prepare yourself to climb some 196 steps leading to the bell tower.

-Your first stop shall be in the Tourist office which located in the center of the village and the lovely ladies will provide you with a map of the area showing the main attractions and castles around, plus information about guided tours, wine classes, wine tasting, places to eat and sleep.
+Your first stop shall be in the Tourist office which is in the center of the village and the lovely ladies will give you a map of the area showing the main attractions and castles around, plus information about guided tours, wine classes, wine tasting, places to eat and sleep.
 From there you can buy your ticket also for access to the Monolithic church and its Catacombs.
 Please note that the Church visit including catacombs is not accessible without a ticket.
 The guide only has the keys, opens the doors of the Church and delivers their secrets.
 Do not miss it! 🙂

 Step by Step